 Strathard receives around £7,000 community benefit funds from the Bruach Caorainn Hydro Scheme each year.
-The funds are administered by Strathard Community Trust, and there are currently two open application rounds each year, with the next closing on August 31st.
-Time critical applications will be considered at any time.
+The funds are administered by Strathard Community Trust.
+For the last two years, there have been two application rounds each year.
+However, the Trust has taken the decision to move to an open application process for the next few months.

 To help make the most of the money available, individual grants are capped at £1,500.
 Full conditions and application materials are available here and advice on completing applications is also available from the Trust by emailing email@example.com